JuliaLang/julia/doc/manual/metaprogramming.rst

 However, all the information we need for the loop is embedded in the type information of the arguments.
-Thus, we can utilize staged functions to move the iteration to compile-time.
+Thus, we can utilize staged functions to move the iteration to compile-time; in compiler parlance, we use staged functions to manually unroll the loop.
 The body becomes almost identical, but instead of calculating the linear index, we build up an *expression* that calculates the index::